 An individual identified by the coroner.

-Being named someone’s next of kin does not necessarily mean you will need to do anything.
+Being named someone's next of kin does not necessarily mean you will need to do anything.
 The extent of your responsibilities will depend on whether or not the person who has identified you had a Will in place before they died.
-If the person did not have a valid Will, the laws of intestacy mean you will need to act as their personal representative and take on the bulk of their legal and financial responsibilities upon their death.

 Recording the person’s death with the registry of births, deaths and marriages;